What You'll Learn

 With this controversy as the backdrop, in 2010 Dr Swedo and her colleagues at the NIMH proposed a new, broader category that describes the set of symptoms without a specific link to strep.
 It’s called PANS (pediatric acute-onset neuropsychiatric syndrome) and it applies to children and adolescents who suddenly develop on-again/off-again OCD symptoms or abnormal eating behaviors, along with other psychiatric symptoms—without any link to a cause.

-NIMH director Tom Insel puts skepticism about PANDAS in a historical context.
+Tom Insel, MD, clinical psychiatrist and neuroscientist, puts skepticism about PANDAS in a historical context.
 “There is a history of reluctance to accept an infectious cause of a psychiatric or behavioral disorder, and the debate over PANDAS has been going on almost two decades,” he wrote in 2012.
 He describes the new PANS category as a move “toward consensus on some of the larger issues, such as a broader concept of ‘acute and dramatic’ onset of the same profile of psychiatric symptoms identified in PANDAS”—but without positing any cause.

 “The onset has not always been linked precisely with a strep infection and the critical increase in antibodies to strep has not been evident consistently,” Dr. Insel notes.
 “Nevertheless, immune-based treatments have proven successful, leading to the growing acceptance of the concept of PANDAS.”